simboden/BVtkNodes/docs/BVTKNodes.rst

 This node specifies an infinite plane suitable for e.g. slicing 3D VTK cell data (see example :ref:`cutting_field_data`).
-Plane can be specified by manual input of **Normal** and **Origin** vectors, or by selecting an existing Blender Object or New Plane from the dropdown menu and then run **Link Object**.
-When linked, the location and rotation of the Blender Object is used to calculate Normal and Origin for *vtkPlane*.
-Run **Unlink Object** to remove link.
+Plane can be specified by manual input of **Normal** and **Origin** vectors, or by selecting an existing Blender Object (must be either a Plane or an Empty Blender Object type) from the *Orientation Object* dropdown menu.
+The location and rotation of the named Blender Object is used to calculate Normal and Origin for *vtkPlane*.

 Special Nodes